cloudmesh-community/sp19-222-89/notebook.md

 In lab, we worked on getting the cms tools working, and running the new cloudmesh.nn service.
 We also each picked a machine learning algorithm to code and explain the example of for next time.

+3/26/19: Talked about packaging of python files, dealing with directory weirdness/importing a package from a different directory